 The NexGel segment is comprised of the manufacturing of ultra-gentle, high-water-content hydrogel products for healthcare and consumer applications, which is based in Langhorne, Pennsylvania.
+The NexGel segment includes the Kenkoderm and Silly George recent acquisitions and the Enigma JV.
+However, the Enigma JV was dissolved on December 23, 2024.

-The CGN segment is comprised of the JV used for the Company's converting and packaging business, which is based in Granbury, Texas.
+The CGN segment is comprised of the CGN JV used for the Company's converting and packaging business, which is based in Granbury, Texas.